ParasManiAdhikari/TranspilerC/README.md

 # C code Compiler
-## This is a compiler the source code is translated into target code for a virtual machine (VM).
+## This is a compiler project made with Java that uses ANTLR grammar.
+The source code is translated into target code for a virtual machine (VM).
 [TASK IN DETAIL](https://github.com/parasxdhikari/CompilerC/blob/main/CompilerQuestion.md)
-- The source code is Cymbol which is a dumber down version of C.
+- The source code is Cymbol which is a dumbed down version of C.
 - The target code is Pcode which is a form of assembly language.
 - To simplify intermediate code generation, use StringTemplate!
 - Unit Tests are included